Postcode area: NR13.

 One of Acle’s defining characteristics is its exceptional strategic location and outstanding transport connectivity.
 Positioned on the A47 dual carriageway between Norwich and Great Yarmouth, Acle offers residents rapid access to both major centres.
 This geographical advantage has made Acle an increasingly popular choice for professionals, families, and retirees seeking a balance between rural living and urban accessibility.

 The A47 dual carriageway runs directly through Acle, providing a high-quality road connection that significantly reduces journey times to Norwich (approximately 15-20 minutes) and Great Yarmouth (approximately 10-15 minutes).
-This excellent road infrastructure means that residents can easily commute to employment centres, access comprehensive shopping and entertainment facilities, and reach other parts of Norfolk and beyond without excessive travel time.
+This excellent road infrastructure means that residents can easily commute to employment centres, access thorough shopping and entertainment facilities, and reach other parts of Norfolk and beyond without excessive travel time.
 The dual carriageway status ensures efficient traffic flow and reduced congestion compared to traditional A-roads in rural areas.

-Acle is served by its own railway station, located on the Norwich-Great Yarmouth line, which is a significant advantage in terms of public transport connectivity.
+Acle is served by its own railway station, located on the Norwich-Great Yarmouth line, which is a significant advantage for public transport connectivity.
 This direct rail link provides residents with a viable alternative to car travel for commuting to major employment centres, attending appointments, or enjoying leisure activities.
 The railway service connects Acle to Norwich, offering access to the region’s largest employment market, and extends to Great Yarmouth, serving both practical and leisure purposes.
 For those seeking to reach London or other major UK cities, the railway provides convenient onward connections through Norwich’s broader network.

 Beyond the railway, Acle benefits from a network of bus services that connect the village to Norwich, Great Yarmouth, and surrounding communities.
-The combination of road, rail, and bus services creates a comprehensive public transport infrastructure that caters to residents without personal vehicles and provides alternatives for those reducing their car use.
+The combination of road, rail, and bus services creates a thorough public transport infrastructure that caters to residents without personal vehicles and provides alternatives for those reducing their car use.

 Community Character and Population